 4. Students who select the Thesis Option must be enrolled during the term that they submit their approved graduate thesis/project to the Library.

-5. The student applies to graduate in the integrated program (BS and MS) by submitting two graduation applications.
+5. The student applies to graduate in the Blended program (BS and MS) by submitting two graduation applications.
 These

 applications should be submitted at least two semestrs prior to graduation.

-6. If a student fails to complete the requirements for the master’s degree, the student may petition to withdraw from the Integrated
+6. If a student fails to complete the requirements for the master’s degree, the student may petition to withdraw from the Blended

 Program, and the bachelor’s degree will be granted when all the requirements for that degree are met.